DC Comics: Time Warner / Time Warner Entertainment / AOL Time Warner (1990–2018)

 In 2005, DC launched its "All-Star" line (evoking the title of the 1940s publication), designed to feature some of the company's best-known characters in stories that eschewed the long and convoluted continuity of the DC Universe.
-The line began with All-Star Batman & Robin the Boy Wonder and All-Star Superman, with All-Star Wonder Woman and All-Star Batgirl announced in 2006 but neither being released nor scheduled as of the end of 2009.
+The line began with All Star Batman & Robin, the Boy Wonder and All-Star Superman, while All-Star Wonder Woman and All-Star Batgirl were announced in 2006, but neither of these stories had been released or scheduled as of 2025.

-DC licensed characters from the Archie Comics imprint Red Circle Comics by 2007.
-They appeared in the Red Circle line, based in the DC Universe, with a series of one-shots followed by a miniseries that lead into two ongoing titles, each lasting 10 issues.
+By 2007, DC was licensing characters from the Archie Comics imprint Red Circle Comics.
+They appeared in the Red Circle line, based in the DC Universe, with a series of one-shots followed by a miniseries that led into two ongoing titles that each lasted for ten issues.

 DC Entertainment

 In 2011, DC rebooted all of its running titles following the Flashpoint storyline.
 The reboot called The New 52 gave new origin stories and costume designs to many of DC's characters.

 DC licensed pulp characters including Doc Savage and the Spirit which it then used, along with some DC heroes, as part of the First Wave comics line launched in 2010 and lasting through fall 2011.

 In May 2011, DC announced it would begin releasing digital versions of their comics on the same day as paper versions.

 On June 1, 2011, DC announced that it would end all ongoing series set in the DC Universe in August and relaunch its comic line with 52 issue #1s, starting with Justice League on August 31 (written by Geoff Johns and drawn by Jim Lee), with the rest to follow later on in September.

-On June 4, 2013, DC unveiled two new digital comic innovations to enhance interactivity: DC2 and DC2 Multiverse.
-DC2 layers dynamic artwork onto digital comic panels, adding a new level of dimension to digital storytelling, while DC2 Multiverse allows readers to determine a specific story outcome by selecting individual characters, storylines and plot developments while reading the comic, meaning one digital comic has multiple outcomes.
-DC2 appeared in the digital-first title, Batman '66, based on the 1960s television series and DC2 Multiverse appeared in Batman: Arkham Origins, a digital-first title based on the video game of the same name.
+On June 4, 2013, DC started DC2 and DC2 Multiverse.
+DC2 was for Batman '66 while DC2 Multiverse was for Batman: Arkham Origins.

 In 2014, DC announced an eight-issue miniseries titled Convergence which began in April 2015.

 In 2016, DC announced a line-wide relaunch titled DC Rebirth.
 The new line would launch with an 80-page one-shot titled DC Universe: Rebirth, written by Geoff Johns, with art from Gary Frank, Ethan Van Sciver, and more.
 After that, many new series would launch with a twice-monthly release schedule and new creative teams for nearly every title.
 The relaunch was meant to bring back the legacy and heart many felt had been missing from DC characters since the launch of the New 52.
 Rebirth brought huge success, both financially and critically.